Are you looking into B2B sales, but don't know where to start?

 - Invest in retargeting.
 Retargeting shows ads for your site to people who have already visited it.
 This allows you to convert those who were on the fence or remind existing customers to purchase again.

 - Build SEO value.
 Along with paid advertising, search engine optimization lets people discover your website from their Google searches.
 Building SEO is an effective way to build your website's value and make the most out of Google's market dominance.
+You have to do this yourself if you use a headless eCommerce solution, but an online marketplace is a good choice for those who don't have the bandwidth.

 - Write eBooks. eBooks show prospects that you are knowledgeable and capable of delivering quality content.
 They also get you leads that are bottom-of-funnel and more likely to convert.